25.8 C

 2. Check the Vet’s Credentials

 Always ensure your veterinarian is licensed and in good standing.
-Go a step further and check if the clinic is AAHA-accredited (American Animal Hospital Association), which requires higher standards in care and safety.
+Take it a step further and see if the clinic has American Animal Hospital Association (AAHA) accreditation, which entails stricter safety and care standards.

 Ask about: